Solar ‘101’ – New South Wales Edition

 Winter generation and energy use habits

 Most cities in New South Wales generate about half the amount of energy in the depths of winter as they do at the height of summer.
-But the overall pleasant climate of most of the state means that you’ll need less heating to keep things comfortable, especially compared to a place with colder winters like Hobart.
+But the overall pleasant climate of most of the state means you’ll need less heating to keep things comfortable than in Victoria.

 The further north you go, the smaller the difference between summer and winter solar energy generation.
 Compare the annual generation of a 6.6 kW solar system in Sydney to one in Tweed Heads: